jsseidel/rclouddocs/1.8/guidoc/dataaccess.md

 ## File upload

 Open the File Upload panel on the right sidebar by clicking on the heading.
-Then, select "Choose File" and browse to a local file, in this case "distrib.csv."
+Then, select "Choose Files" and browse to a local file.

 ![File Upload: Example 1](img/fileupload1.png)